cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

       latestHeight: p.initialHeight,
     }

-    // create consensus state as defined in ICS 2;
+    // create consensus state as defined in ICS 7;
     // SentinelRoot is used as a stand-in root value for
-    // the consensus state set at the upgrade height consensusState = ConsensusState{
+    // the consensus state set at the upgrade height;
+    // the validator set is the same as the validator set
+    // from own consensus state at current height ownConsensusState = getConsensusState(getCurrentHeight())
+    consensusState = ConsensusState{
       timestamp: currentTimestamp(),
-      root: SentinelRoot,
+      commitmentRoot: SentinelRoot,
-      nextValidatorsHash: BlockHeader().NextValidatorsHash,
+      validatorSet: ownConsensusState.validatorSet,
     }

     // create consumer chain client and store it